There has been an increase in both physical and emotional abuse since the onset of the pandemic.

 ‘Physical abuse leaves signs like new bruises or injuries,’ says Dr Rhianna McClymont, Lead GP at Livi.
 ‘Emotional abuse can be harder to spot, but clues can be that a partner constantly puts you down or criticises you, or makes you feel nervous, intimidated or unsure of yourself.’

-Control is also a common sign — control of money, the clothes you wear, the friends you see or things you do.
+Control is one of the common signs of an emotionally abusive relationship — control of money, the clothes you wear, the friends you see or things you do.
 ‘If your partner is tracking your movements and constantly checking up on you, or checks your messages, those are other warning signs,’ says Dr McClymont.

-Some signs of abuse could be if a partner...
+Some signs of emotional abuse could be if a partner...

 - Continually criticises or belittles you – so you feel as though no matter what you do, it’s never good enough